 "All new faculty is a bad thing," she said.
 "It can show many internal issues with the program.
 New faculty drains time of existing faculty that can be spent improving the program."

 Sutton added, "Visit the faculty and notice the cleanliness and equipment available."

 It's important, Osso said, that equipment be up to date.
 New technology should be available for students.

 "The bottom line is being able to make it through DH school," Osso said.
 "Retention rates that are high should point to quality students being admitted, well-prepared curriculum and good faculty/school support.
 Even if you graduate with a 4.0 GPA, you can't get a license without passing boards."

 "A high pass rate for the national and clinic boards is one of the best indicators for whether a program is good."

 Other than that, simply check out the school's atmosphere and climate - the cleanliness, temperature of the building, state of repair.
 It might not seem like much, but it counts.

 "Ask to visit a class or talk to current students," Sutton said.
 "Visit the facility and notice the cleanliness and equipment available."

 Finally, ask about graduate employment and job placement assistance.
-After all, that's why you come to Concorde or a Dental Hygiene career college
+After all, that's why you come to Concorde or even an online Dental Hygiene career college

 ... to land that career of your dreams!